-- 5 There is a third source of biases, which is responsible for the deep ocean warming in the Southern Ocean.
+There is a third source of biases, which is responsible for the deep ocean warming in the Southern Ocean.
 It is related to the fact that the eddy parameterization (GM) has difficulties in representing the slope of the isopycnals, which is determined by the counteracting effects of Ekman pumping and eddy transport (Farneti et al., 2015).
-As an example, meridional sections along 10.5°E reveal that the strong deep ocean warming in LR seen in Fig. 6a to the West of Cape Agulhas is linked to too steep simulated isopycnals between 40°S and 5045°S (black and grey contours in Fig. 10b, leftpanel) compared to the - 10 much flatter observed tilt of the isopycnals (as in PHC; magenta contours).
-Already at medium resolution (MR), the simulated isopycnals are isopycnal slope is about halved compared to LR and much closer to the observed isopycnals slope (Fig. 10, rightpanel) with strongly reduced temperature biases, indicating suggesting that the explicitly resolved eddies outperform the eddy parameterization as implemented in FESOM applied in the prototype simulations with AWI-CM (using a default $K{GM}$ ).
-Isopycnals in the upper ocean above 200-300 m in MR ( $\sigma_1 = 30.5, 30.8$ ) are also much closer to the observed state from PHC - 15 than in LR (compare red contours to magenta contours in Fig. 10b), associated with an interior bias dipole of warmer/colder temperatures in LR (left panel) and a more homogeneous (cold) bias pattern in MR (right panel).
-Interestingly, the surface representation (SST bias) of this warm/cold interior bias to the west of Cape Agulhas and a similar dipole-like bias in the Brazil-Malvinas Confluence region are cleanly separated into their warm and cold parts by the $\sigma_1 = 30.5$ isopycnal surface contour (red contour in Fig. 10a, leftpanels) in LR.
-This suggests that these biases can be largely explained by could be caused - 20 by shifted water masses as indicated by the erroneous northward shift of the $\sigma_1 = 30.5$ contour, leading to a warm bias on its northern side and to a cold bias on its southern side.
+As an example, meridional sections along

+- 5 10.5°E reveal that the strong deep ocean warming in LR seen in Fig. 6a to the West of Cape Agulhas is linked to too steep simulated isopycnals between 40°S and 45°S (black and grey contours in Fig. 10b, left) compared to the much flatter observed tilt of the isopycnals (as in PHC; magenta contours).
+Already at medium resolution (MR), the simulated isopycnal slope is about halved compared to LR and much closer to the observed slope (Fig. 10, right) with strongly reduced temperature biases, suggesting that the explicitly resolved eddies outperform the eddy parameterization as applied in the prototype simulations - 10 with AWI-CM (using a default K{GM}).

+Isopycnals in the upper ocean above 200-300 m in MR ($\sigma_1 = 30.5, 30.8$) are also much closer to the observed state from PHC than in LR (compare red contours to magenta contours in Fig. 10b), associated with an interior bias dipole of warmer/colder temperatures in LR (left panel) and a more homogeneous (cold) bias pattern in MR (right panel).
+Interestingly, the surface representation (SST bias) of this warm/cold interior bias to the west of Cape Agulhas and a similar dipole-like bias in the

+Brazil-Malvinas Confluence region are cleanly separated into their warm and cold parts by the σ1 = 30.5 isopycnal surface contour (red contour in Fig. 10a, left) in LR.
+This suggests that these biases could be caused by shifted water masses as indicated by the erroneous northward shift of the σ1 = 30.5 contour, leading to a warm bias on its northern side and to a cold bias on its southern side.
 Flattening the slope would result in a southward shift with potentially reduced biases.
-Indeed, the too steep isopyenals on the coarse mesh with active eddy parameterization, as these surface biases are strongly diminished in MR (Fig. 10a) with better resolved eddies and the associated flatter isopycnals.-, which are a close fit to the target contours from PHC (Fig. 10b).
+Indeed, the surface biases are strongly diminished in MR (Fig. 10a) with better resolved eddies and the associated flatter isopycnals, which are a close fit to the target contours from PHC (Fig. 10b).

-25 3.5 Implications for model initialization
+3.5 Implications for model initialization